MicrosoftDocs/architecture-center/docs/industries/retail/sku-optimization-solution-guide-content.md

 However, the data size it can handle is limited to 10 GB (for now) and the number of cores available to each component is also limited to 2 (for now).

-The figure below shows an example of the ML studio in use.
-It is a graphical representation of a machine learning experiment.
+The following figure shows an example of the ML studio in use.
+It's a graphical representation of a machine learning experiment.
 The figure shows several groups of blocks.
 Each set of blocks represents some stage in the experiment, and each block is connected to one or more blocks to indicate data input and output.

 ![Example of machine learning studio in use.](./images/sku-optimization-solution-guide/ml-training-pipeline-example.png)<center><font size="1">_Figure 4: example of ML training pipeline with R and pre-built components_</font></center>